Soup and distress appears in Krabi after the earthquake - ExBulletin

 Soup and distress appears in Krabi after the earthquake

-Bangkok: A large basin appeared in the province of Khu Vanoum in Krabi on Saturday (April 19), which is believed to be the cause of an earthquake.

-The pelvis, which is 20 meters long, was discovered 20 meters, and a long slit of more than four Rai, behind the Spitak chicken farm.
+The pelvis, which is 20 meters long, has been discovered, and a long slit that extends over four Rai, behind Theppitak chicken farm.
 In the Cooop Cooop, cracks were found on the ground in two locations, and a beam was about one centimeter.

 Initially, the head of the Moo 10 village, Thanapol Rampoey, the danger area and the prohibition of villagers from entering the area.